tristanic/isolde/isolde/docs/source/tutorials/intro/crystal_intro/crystal_intro.rst

 tightly-constrained, well-supported environments (which this isn't).
 It will need to be fixed.

-...
+\...
 But first, let's go through the other validation tools.
-Hide the Ramachandran plot using the button at top right, and show the "Peptide bond geometry" widget.
+Close the Ramachandran plot, and show the "Peptide Bond Validation" widget.
 This provides a list with all questionable (*cis* or twisted) peptide bonds in the model.
 In this case we have seven non-proline *cis* bonds, two severely twisted peptide bonds, and one *cis* proline (unlike the non-proline case these are actually reasonably common at about 5% of proline residues).
 Click through the list and have a look - while the *cis*-pro looks happy, the rest appear unsupportable and will have to go.

-Next, close the peptide bond widget and open the "Rotamers" widget.
+Next, close the peptide bond widget and open the "Rotamer Validation" widget.
 Click on the first outlier in the list (Leu289).

 .. figure:: images/3io0_Leu289.jpg

-Just like with the backbone Ramachandran conformation, sidechain rotamer outliers are marked up in real time with the exclamation mark/spiral motif you see here.
+Just like with the backbone Ramachandran conformation, sidechain rotamer outliers are marked up in real time.
+Problematic sidechains get the exclamation mark/spiral motif you see here.
 The size and colour of the marker will change depending on severity: a large, pink one like this denotes a severe outlier, whereas a marginal sidechain will show as a smaller yellow version.

 Finally, close the rotamer widget and open the "Clashes" one.
-Once a simulation has started (provided that all atoms are mobile) the molecular dynamics forcefield ensures that clashes become effectively impossible - but the presence of severe clashes in the starting coordinates means that we **will** have to run a simulation of the entire model at least once to resolve them before using more localised simulations to correct the errors we found above.
+Once a simulation has started (provided that all atoms are mobile) the molecular dynamics forcefield ensures that clashes become effectively impossible - but the presence of any severe clashes in the starting coordinates should be a warning sign suggesting it would be best to run a simulation of the entire model at least once to resolve them before using more localised simulations to correct the errors we found above.

 Let's go ahead and do that: